BahodurTursunov/Bahodurkhon-Tursunov-cv/content/authors/admin/index.md

 ---
 # Display name
-title:
+title: Bahodurkhon A. Tursunov

 # Name pronunciation (optional)
-name_pronunciation: Tursunov Bahodurkhon
+name_pronunciation:

 # Full name (for SEO)
 first_name: Bahodurknon
 last_name: Azimjonovich

 # Status emoji
 status:
   icon: ☕️

 # Is this the primary user of the site?